 Read the full PEEL assessment for Merseyside Police here.

-HMIC’s website also provides a Crime and Policing Comparator to allow members of the public to compare data on recorded crime and anti-social behaviour (ASB), quality of service, finances and workforce numbers for all police forces in England and Wales.
+HMICFRS’s website also provides a Crime and Policing Comparator to allow members of the public to compare data on recorded crime and anti-social behaviour (ASB), quality of service, finances and workforce numbers for all police forces in England and Wales.
 HMIC validates and publishes this data, which is submitted by police forces.

-HMIC Inspection Responses
+HMICFRS Inspection Responses